Product was successfully added to your shopping cart.

 Kohlrabi is a little obscure, but it is delicious.
 The flavor is crunchy, fresh, and sort of like a cross between a cabbage and an apple.

 For that reason alone it makes a great alternative to cabbage kraut.
-The crunchy, sweet vegetable is best prepared grated, much as you would a cucumber for a pickle relish, because the hard turnip-like texture doesn’t respond well to the shredding technique you would use for cabbage.
+The crunchy, sweet vegetable is best prepared grated, much as you would a cucumber for a pickle relish.

-- Combine the grated kohlrabi, onion, and salt in a medium bowl.
-Allow to rest a few minutes to allow the juices to develop.
+Combine the grated kohlrabi, onion, and salt in a medium bowl.
+Let rest a few minutes to allow the juices to develop.

-- Transfer mixture to a quart-size jar and pack down so that brine covers vegetables.
+Transfer mixture to a glass quart-size jar and pack down so that vegetables are completely covered.
 Add water, if needed, to create at least 2 inches of brine over the vegetables, but leave a 1-inch headspace in the jar.
-Weight down the vegetables using glass weights or a clean rock.